Table of Contents

 Proofing allows the yeast to do its magic, creating air pockets that make bread fluffy.

-- Place the dough in a lightly oiled bowl and cover with a clean towel.
+- Cover the dough in a lightly oiled bowl with a clean towel.

 - Let it rise in a warm, draft-free spot for 1-2 hours until it doubles in size.